How to plan your path to 6 prizes before the game starts — mapping attackers to prize targets and calculating turn efficiency.

 Understanding prize values is the foundation of prize mapping:

-Pokémon ex — 2 Prize cards (regardless of stage)
+Pokémon ex — 2 Prize cards (regardless of evolution stage)

 Your opponent's prize map and yours are mirror images.
 Every knockout they take brings them closer to winning.
 Your job is to control which targets they can access and how quickly.